Vasya-kripto/near-docs/compile-nearcore.md

 ```

+You can check the logs to see if nearup started without any errors by using `nearup logs -f`

 ## Deploy a Staking Pool using Staking Pool Factory
 You can use the Staking Pool Factory UI to deployig a staking pool.
 Open https://near-examples.github.io/staking-pool-factory/ and login using your betanet wallet.
 On the Staking Pool Factory UI you will see the following fields: